A Brief History of LARP Adventure Program

 L.A.P. also offers professional leadership training for adults, college-level internships, and private events / workshops for individuals, families, and community groups.

-At LARP Adventure Program we have found that in a nurturing community arts based environment, we can discover our personal legends and develop the foundation for our self-actualization.
-The LARP Adventure Program event experiences and classroom curriculum explores interdisciplinary arts, multiple intelligence theory, 21st century skills, and, emotional intelligence education.
-Our approach to community arts and education allows each participant to nurture there authenticity and personal empowerment within a co-creative container.
-This is done through developing ones persona by self empowerment scaffolding, divergent thinking educational methods, and, fostering ones sense of personal narrative of self , community and world as a whole.
-In short our schools and events teach a new platform for data, communication and education.
-We call it Embodied Immersive Narrative Education.
+At LARP Adventure Program we have found that in a nurturing community and an arts based environment, we can develop the foundation for self-empowerment and self-actualization.
+Through LARP, we can discover our personal legends.
+The LARP Adventure Program events and classroom curriculum explores interdisciplinary arts, multiple intelligence theory, 21st century skills, and emotional intelligence education.
+Our approach to community arts and education allows each participant to nurture authentic self-expression and personal empowerment within a co-creative environment.
+This is done through developing one’s persona.
+We create a scaffolding for youth and adults to discover their own self-empowerment.
+We work with divergent thinking educational methods, supporting different individual learning styles.
+We foster one’s sense of personal narrative of self, community and world as a whole.
+In short, our schools and events teach a new platform for communication and education.